 To assist the Housekeeping Team to carry out their duties including general cleaning in staff and patient areas, deep cleaning rooms ready for new occupants, managing clean and soiled laundry, using both manual and electrical/battery powered cleaning equipment plus any other cleaning duties that may arise such as spill clean-up.

-Our Housekeeping team looks after the cleanliness of NYHC’s (North Yorkshire Hospice Care’s) buildings.
+Our Housekeeping team looks after the cleanliness of NYHC’s (North Yorkshire Hospice Care) buildings.
 They work in compliance with IPC (infection prevention and control) legislation, COSHH (Control of substances hazardous to health) and other H&S legislation.
 They also support the other departments within the hospice in a myriad of ways including, responding to patient, visitor and staff requests for additional cleaning.
 As the Housekeeping staff have close contact with our vulnerable patients this role may require an enhanced DBS.
 The role may be based at Saint Michaels Hospice Harrogate, JustB Harrogate and/or the Herriot@The Lambert building in Thirsk.

 The role will consist of helping our team to carry out these tasks to support the organisation.